karamanolev/WhatManager2/docker/README.md

     docker-compose up -d

-Docker Compose will prepend the project name that is defined in the [.env](.env) file to network and volume names used in the configuration file.
+Docker Compose will by default prepend the project name that is defined in the [.env](.env) file to network and volume names used in the configuration file.
-Container names have a hard-coded `wm_` name defined in the Docker Compose file, because these names are mentioned in configuration files and the database, and thus need to be unchanging.
 For example, when you list running containers using `docker ps`, you'll see `wm_app`, `wm_db`.

 You should see the containers spin up, you can check if any of them have crashed by listing all containers on the host: